Imperialism In The First World War

 Economic Competition and the Struggle for Resources

 The pursuit of economic advantage played a crucial role in fueling imperial rivalries and contributing to the outbreak of war.
-Colonies were seen as sources of raw materials, markets for manufactured goods, and avenues for investment.
+But colonies were seen as sources of raw materials, markets for manufactured goods, and avenues for investment.
 The competition for these resources intensified as industrialization progressed, creating a cutthroat environment where economic gain often trumped diplomatic considerations.

 The desire to control key resources such as rubber, diamonds, and minerals led to direct conflict and heightened tension between imperial powers.
 Economic rivalries were not limited to Africa; the competition for markets in Asia and the Pacific also contributed to the overall sense of instability.
 The economic stakes of imperialism were enormous, ensuring that any perceived threat to economic interests could easily escalate into military confrontation.